ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 .. warning::

-   This setting is not for model or observational datasets, rather it is for data files used in plotting such as coastline descriptions and so on.
+   This setting is not for model or observational datasets, rather it is for extra data files such as shapefiles or other data sources needed by the diagnostics.

 The ``profile_diagnostic`` setting triggers profiling of Python diagnostics, this will tell you which functions in the diagnostic took most time to run.